Your questions answered: Will local schools have snow days?

 But with the rise of remote learning and schools’ abilities to teach when the building is closed, some people have started to wonder:

-We reached out to a handful of school districts and other individual places of learning to find out what their plans are.
+We reached out to superintendents for Franklin County schools to find out what their plans are.

-Colchester School District Superintendent Amy Minor said that she’s “leaning” towards having a few snow days to start the winter but that the district will “continue to investigate the possibility of us converting those from snow days into remote learning days.
-We're just not there yet as part of our planning process.”

-Minor said that she wants to at least give students, and staff who also enjoy the unplanned days off, a small sense of normalcy by keeping the practice of closing school in the event of a storm.

 (0) comments